Looking for credit report repair steps you can take to improve your score?

 When we’re living paycheck to paycheck, we’re often too overwhelmed to even think about credit report repair.
 But we need to think big picture.
-Think about the long term and where you want to be in 5 years.
+Think about the long-term and where you want to be in 5 years.

 If you’re behind on bills (also been there, done that), while I do think that as a matter of integrity you should pay back what you owe, sometimes we find ourselves in a jam.

-Need some cash quickly and easily check out recent post about how to Earn Extra Money on the Side!
+Need some cash quickly and easily check out a recent post about how to Earn Extra Money on the Side!

 But let’s say you have an old debt that was once $500.

 But you didn’t pay it for 5 years.
 Maybe you have moved a few times and the debt has been sold a few times.
-And now the current company is threatening wage garnishment, court judgements, etc and they claim with fees and penalties that the bill is now $2000.
+And now the current company is threatening wage garnishment, court judgments, etc and they claim with fees and penalties that the bill is now $2000.